 Medical insurance benefits are available for employees regularly scheduled to work a minimum of 30 hours per week.
 This policy is subject to the provisions of the Affordable Care Act.
-The Library will pay a portion of individual and dependent premiums for medical insurance for employees eligible under the terms of the Affordable Care Act, as determined by the annual budget.
+The Library will pay a portion of individual coverage for medical insurance for employees eligible under the terms of the Affordable Care Act, as determined by the annual budget.
 The employee is responsible for the balance of the premium.
+Employees who elect to have dependent coverage are responsible for 100% of the premium for the dependent coverage.
 Domestic partners, as defined by the insurance carrier's policy, are eligible to apply for coverage as a dependent.
 The Library reserves the right to select the insurance plan and benefits provided, to change them at any time, and to change any required premium contribution.
-(Adopted 11-13-96; Last Revised 6-15-21, Effective 7-1-21)
+(Adopted 11-13-96; Last Revised 5-21-19, Effective 7-1-19)